 People wishing to study or work in Indonesia must apply directly to the Central Immigration Office in Jakarta for a Limited-Stay Visa (Kartu Izin Tinggal Terbatas, or Kitas).
 First, though, contact your nearest embassy for the most direct avenue and to find out what qualifies as 'study'.
 Those granted limited stay are issued a Kitas card, which is much-prized among travellers.

-Special permits are required for travel in Papua.
+Special permits are still technically required for travel in parts of Papua.

 Renewing Your Visa